adambard/learnxinyminutes-docs/bash.html.markdown

 # if the intermediate directories didn't already exist, running the above
 # command without the `-p` flag would return an error

-# You can redirect command input and output (stdin, stdout, and stderr).
+# You can redirect command input and output (stdin, stdout, and stderr)
+# using "redirection operators".
+Unlike a pipe, which passes output to a command,
+# a redirection operator has a command's input come from a file or stream, or
+# sends its output to a file or stream.

 # Read from stdin until ^EOF$ and overwrite hello.py with the lines
-# between "EOF":
+# between "EOF" (which are called a "here document"):
 cat > hello.py << EOF
 #!/usr/bin/env python
 from __future__ import print_function